 Agios Petros is the largest beach in Andros and among the few that would suit all tastes.
 Whether you’re looking for a cosmopolitan beach with bars and water sports or a peaceful place to read your book in-between swimming sessions, sandy Agios Petros is the ideal beach for you.

 Agios Petros is one of the most sheltered beaches in Andros which means that it’s almost always safe to swim there.
 That said, even if there are no waves in the sea, the wind can still be quite annoying as you’ll literally get slapped on the face by the sand before you realise that its grains are pretty much everywhere.
 From your teeth to the slightest crease inside your beach bag.

 Similar to Chryssi Ammos and Agios Petros, Kypri is yet another sheltered beach on the island.
-What we love about Kypri is its laid-back ambience and crystal clear turquoise waters.
+What we love about Kypri are its laid-back ambience and crystal clear turquoise waters.

 Syneti is probably the most jaw-dropping of all Andros beaches.
 This secluded beach is a unique nature’s wonder featuring deep green waters, white pebbles and impressive sea caves.
 Although not often suitable for a swim as it is very exposed to the winds, Syneti is worth the trip for its scenic landscape alone.